bostiog1/REMWaste-Intereview/README.md

 ## Key UI and UX Improvements:

--**Enhanced Visual Design**
+**Enhanced Visual Design**

+- Improved Skip Card Design: Modernized the appearance with subtle shadows, hover effects, and a clearer visual hierarchy to make each skip option more appealing and distinct.

 - Modernized skip cards with better aesthetics (shadows, hover effects) and a clearer selected state using a blue border with a glow.
 Added a visual size comparison bar for quick understanding.

 **Improved User Experience**

 - Implemented a step indicator for booking progress and quick filter buttons for project types.
-Introduced a sticky header showing the selected skip and total price on scroll.
-Included visual and textual capacity information (in black bags) for easier size understanding.
-Improved loading and error states with dedicated components and clear feedback.
+- Introduced a sticky header showing the selected skip and total price on scroll.
+- Included visual and textual capacity information (in black bags) for easier size understanding.
+- Improved loading and error states with dedicated components and clear feedback.

 ## Technologies

 - **React**
 - **TypeScript** for types
 - **Tailwind CSS** for styling
-- **GitHub** for
+- **GitHub**

 ## Setup Instructions